-This is one of 24 grants which will be announced in the coming months, with SEA Automotive obtaining funding under the Manufacturing category.
+It’s one of 24 grants which will be announced in the coming months, with Waranga Green Energy obtaining funding under the technology category.

 The Labor Government received a strong response to the $20 million New Energy Jobs Fund with applicants providing ideas for clean energy projects that help position Victoria as a leader in new energy technologies.

 The fund is a key component of our $200 million Future Industries Fund to support high growth, high value industries, such as the new energy technologies sector that are critical to securing Victoria’s future.